University-Group/University-schedual/README.md

 <img src="https://i.stack.imgur.com/QDPIS.png" /></p>

 # Fitness
 Now we need to assign a fitness value to the chromosome.
-As I previously said, only hard requirements are used to calculate the fitness of a class schedule.
 This is how we do it:

 Each class can have 0 to 5 points.
 If a class uses a spare classroom, we increment its score.
 If a class requires computers and it is located in the classroom with them, or it doesn't require them, we increment the score of the class.
 If a class is located in a classroom with enough available seats, guess what, we increment its score.
 If a professor has no other classes at the time, we increment the class's score once again.
-The last thing that we check is if any of the student groups that attend the class has any other class at the same time, and if they don't, we increment the score of the class.
+If any of the student groups that attend the class has any other class at the same time, and if they don't, we increment the score of the class.
+The last thing that we check is if a class is in the preferred time of the professor or in the combined times of all the professors, we increment the score of the class.
 If a class breaks a rule at any time-space slot that it occupies, its score is not incremented for that rule.
 The total score of a class schedule is the sum of points of all classes.
 The fitness value is calculated as schedule_score/maximum_score, and maximum_score is number_of_classes*5.